Concordium/concordium.github.io/source/shared/smart-contracts/general/contract-schema.rst

 together with the contract ensuring the correct schema is being used and also allows anyone to use it directly.
 The downside is that the smart contract module becomes bigger in size and therefore more expensive to deploy.
-But unless the smart contract uses very complex types for the state and parameters, the size of the schema is likely to be negligible compared to the size of the smart contract itself.
+But unless the smart contract uses very complex types for the parameters and return values, the size of the schema is likely to be negligible compared to the size of the smart contract itself.

 Having the schema in a separate file allows you to have the schema without